chistorrita/im-chistorrita/fn/do NOT readme.txt

 Pico is created by Tom Fulp
 Skid and Pump are created by SrPelo
 BassetFilms did music for lemon monster songs

+The Miku mod was originally made by evdial, and now it has the help of GenoX, be sure to credit us two too when playing the mod!!

 Final important thing, this is made with the support and love to and from Newgrounds.com.